Domlur inscriptions and hero stones: Translation in English

-The text of Translation English has been published in Epigraphia carnatica.
+The text of the English translation has been published in Epigraphia Carnatica.

 "I, Alagiyar, made in the name of the temple of Sokkapperurnal, These two door-posts are his charity."

-Domlur Chokkanathaswamy Temple 1266CE Talaikkatu Iravi Tripurantaka Settiyar Inscription
+9. Talaikkatu Iravi Tripurantaka Settiyar inscription - temple wall - 1266CE

-It is a Tamil inscription in Grantha characters of 1266CE and a donatory inscription to the god Tripurantaka Perumal by a Talaikkatu Iravi Tripurantaka Settiyar of Tombalur who had constructed the temple to the god Tripurantaka Perumal earlier and donated the wet and dry lands with four boundaries in the village of Jalappalli, the tank at Vinnamangalam and certain other lands below the big tank of Tombalur and gave it to the holder of the temple, one Allala Nambiyar to conduct daily worship and also donated land to Tripurantaka Perumal Achariyan, gave him the right of officiating at consecration of the same temple, and gave him lands, for meeting the expenses of repairs to the temple.
-'Tombalur' as mentioned in the inscription is the tamilised form of Domlur and also mentions another name of Domlur as 'desimanickapattanam', Domlur lake mentioned in the inscription might be the land where the TERI building exists today.
-The text of the same inscription as documented in the Epigraphia carnatica continues further with the text of another possibly unrelated inscription, a donatory inscription by an Allala Nambiyar who made a gift of one-third of his land to Tombalur Savari Perumal Nambiyar.
+This hero stone bears a Tamil inscription in Grantha characters, a donatory inscription from 1266CE to the god Tripurantaka Perumal by a Talaikkatu Iravi Tripurantaka Settiyar of Tombalur.
+This individual had earlier constructed a temple to the god Tripurantaka Perumal and donated the wet and dry lands with four boundaries in the village of Jalappalli, the tank at Vinnamangalam, and certain other lands below the big tank of Tombalur to the holder of the temple, one Allala Nambiyar so as to conduct daily worship.
+He also donated land to Tripurantaka Perumal Achariyan, gave him the right of officiating at the consecration of the same temple, and gave him lands for meeting the expenses of repairs to the temple.
+The 'Tombalur' mentioned in the inscription is the Tamilised form of Domlur, and also refers to Domlur as 'desimanickapattanam'.The Domlur Lake mentioned in the inscription might be the land where the TERI building exists today.
+The text of this inscription as documented in the Epigraphia Carnatica continues further with the text, possibly that of an unrelated inscription, namery a donatory inscription by an Allala Nambiyar who made a gift of one-third of his land to Tombalur Savari Perumal Nambiyar.